 In 2003, he became a founding member of the Florida Wildflower Seed and Plant Growers Association.
 Wildflowers of Florida Inc., his Alachua County farm, produces 30 species of native wildflower seed.
 Terry also conducts research at the farm while maintaining a part-time environmental law practice and serving as an adjunct law professor at the University of Florida.

 Lisa Roberts became the Florida Wildflower Foundation’s executive director in 2008.
-Under her direction, the Foundation has established the annual Florida Wildflower Symposium and the popular Seeds for Schools and La Florida Community Plantings grant programs; launched a new Website and online wildflower research literature database; developed multiple publications, including a Panhandle brochure that outlines wildflower viewing routes, and much more.
+Under her direction, the Foundation established its annual Florida Wildflower Symposium and the popular Seeds for Schools, Viva Florida and La Florida Community Plantings grant programs; launched a new website and wildflower research literature database; developed multiple publications, including a Panhandle brochure that outlines wildflower viewing routes, and much more.
 Before joining the Foundation, Lisa worked at the Orlando Sentinel for many years as an editor and writer, during which she often wrote about Florida's outdoors.
-She is a certified Florida Master Naturalist and a member of the Florida Wildflower Foundation and Florida Native Plant Society.
+She serves on VISIT FLORIDA's Culture, Heritage and Nature Tourism committee, and is a certified Florida Master Naturalist and a member of the Florida Wildflower Foundation and Florida Native Plant Society.

 Dixie Tate joined the Florida Wildflower Foundation as annual fund manager in 2013.
 Considering herself nearly a native, she moved to Winter Park as a teenager, giving her plenty of time to grow to love and appreciate the beauty of Florida's outdoors.
 Before joining the Foundation, Dixie was assistant manager at Ten Thousand Villages in Winter Park, a fair-trade, nonprofit purveyor of handmade items from artisans in developing countries.
 Previous to that, she spent many years as an editor, writer and editorial-board member at the Orlando Sentinel.
 Dixie received a master's degree in liberal studies from Rollins College and taught humanities classes for several semesters at Valencia State College.
 She is a certified Florida Master Naturalist and a member of the Florida Wildflower Foundation as well as other environmental organizations.